William Heirens: Aftermath

 Soon after Heirens was arrested, his parents and younger brother changed their surname to "Hill."
 His parents divorced after his conviction.

-Heirens was first housed at Stateville Prison in Joliet, Illinois.
+Heirens was first housed at Stateville Prison in Crest Hill, Illinois.
 He learned several trades, including electronics and television and radio repair, and at one point he had his own repair shop.
 Before a college education was available to prison inmates, Heirens, on February 6, 1972, became the first prisoner in Illinois history to earn a four-year college degree, receiving a Bachelor of Arts (BA) degree, later earning 250 course credits by funding the cost of correspondence courses with 20 different universities from his savings.
 Passing courses as varied as languages, analytical geometry, data processing and tailoring, he was forbidden by authorities to take courses in physics, chemistry or celestial navigation.
 He managed the garment factory at Stateville for five years, overseeing 350 inmates, and after transfer to Vienna Correctional Center, he set up their entire educational program.
 He aided other prisoners' educational progress by helping them earn their General Educational Development (GED) diplomas and becoming a "jailhouse lawyer" of sorts, helping them with their appeals.

 Heirens was given an institutional parole for the Degnan murder in 1965, and in 1966 he was discharged on that case and began serving his second life sentence.
 Although not freed, parole policies of the day meant that he was considered rehabilitated by prison authorities and that the Degnan case could no longer legally be put forward as a reason to deny parole.
 Based on the regulations of 1946, Heirens should have been discharged from the Brown murder in 1975 and from all remaining charges in 1983.
 However, in 1973 the focus moved from rehabilitation to punishment and deterrence, which blocked moves to release Heirens.